Go to Deriscope's documentation start page

 This is a good approximation as long as the elementary step dt is small enough.

-The size of the elementary step dt is controlled by the inputs Key VaR Spec::Actual Horizon and Key VaR Spec::Time Steps and can be done arbitrarily small by increasing the Time Steps
+The size of the elementary step dt is controlled by the inputs Key VaR Spec::Actual Horizon and the number of time steps in the simulation and can be done arbitrarily small by increasing the latter number.

 Available Process Type types: